 The Story of the Ten

-Prepared thus by the Spirit, we knew what lay before us.
-We were to take up the sword C.T.
+Prepared thus by the Spirit, we knew what Jay before us.
+We were to fake up the sword C.T.
 Studd had laid down.
 Something else had also happened in the blackness of that night.
-Some of the treasures of darkness, of which Isaiah speaks, had been laid open to us, and one supremely great secret of effective service had become vividly real to us, which lies at the root of most that follows in these pages.
-It was the answer to that simple but fundamental problem, how can I know Gods will?
+Some of "the treasures of darkness," of which Isaiah speaks, had been laid open to us, and one supremely great secret of effective service had become vividly real to us, which lies at the root of most that follows in these pages.
+It was the answer to that simple but fundamental problem, how can I know God’s will?
 If I know it, then obviously I can believe and act.
 But first I must know.

 These three sailed in May, followed by two in June, a total of seven.
 The eighth arrived from Canada.
 Six weeks remained and no applications, and no money.
 Five weeks, none.
 Four weeks, no application, but a gift of £100.
 Three weeks, still none.
 Two weeks, No. 9 applied.